ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

 In these cases we should choose data structures that are not amortised.

-### Different types of average analysis
+### Different types of average analysis {#analysis-3:different-average-analysis}

-In @sec:best-worst-and-average-cases we discussed *average-case* complexity, and in this section we discussed *amortised* complexity.
+In @sec:analysis-1:complexity-cases we discussed *average-case* complexity, and in this section we discussed *amortised* complexity.
 The two notions are quite different, but have one thing in common: they try to reason about how an algorithm behaves *on average*.